MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-BYOD.md

     :::image type="content" source="../media/aoai-studio-chat-session-sample-code.png" alt-text="Azure OpenAI Studio Chat Session - Sample Code":::

 1. Turn on the **Show raw JSON** toggle in the **Chat session*.
-Notice the chat session starts with message similar to the following:
+Notice the chat session starts with a message similar to the following:

     ```json
     {